Information for NGOs/IOs

 NGOs/IOs will be in the position to tailor the research project to their exact research interests and priorities, by engaging with the applicants and their mentors at proposal preparation phase.
 Research projects can be in any discipline, with research topics addressing the UN Sustainable Development Goals as outlined in UN’s 2030 Agenda for Sustainable Development.

 What steps does an NGO/IO need to take during the application process?

 The application process will be driven by individual fellowship applicants.

 If your organisation has made arrangements with specific applicant(s) and will be supporting fellowship proposal(s), your organisation will need to be registered in the online application system, so that the relevant applicant(s) can assign your organisation to their application.
 The registration form is available here.
 Applicants will also be able to invite organisations to register as they are completing the application form in the online system.
-Please note that this registration only needs to be done once and will be valid for both CAROLINE 2017 and 2018 calls.
-If you have questions about the registration process for NGO/IO partner organisations participating in application(s) please contact us at firstname.lastname@example.org.
+Please note that this registration only needs to be done once and will be valid for all CAROLINE calls (2017, 2018 and 2019).
+If you have questions about the registration process for NGO/IO partner organisations participating in application(s) please contact us at email@example.com.

 Note that organisations which have previously completed the “expression of interest” form to participate in the scheme will need to register as a participating organisation in the online application system.
 The two registrations are separate.

 If you wish to check whether an expression of interest form has been completed for your organisation and your organisation approved as eligible to participate in the scheme as main partner organisation, please click here.